-Trading Standards have issued a warning to home owners in the Western Isles to be on their guard if they receive a visit from mainland based companies offering to carry out repairs to their property or driveways.
+Trading Standards have issued a warning to home owners in the Western Isles to be on their guard if they receive a visit from mainland based companies offering to carry out repairs to their property.

 A spokesperson said: “This is the time of year when we see a rise in the number of complaints about itinerant traders who turn up on householders’ doorsteps.

 “Consumers should be aware that such businesses in the past have caused considerable problems with shoddy workmanship and excessive prices.

 “Once these problems come to light the traders have left the Islands and consumers effectively have no way of contacting them again or getting the problems resolved, leaving them considerably out of pocket.

 “They often target the elderly and vulnerable consumers so we are asking people to look out for their neighbours if they are aware that these traders are in their area.”